Deformation of tropical Hirzebruch surfaces and enumerative geometry: Introduction

 \subsubsection{Organization of the paper}

 Our paper is organized as follows.
-In Section \ref{sec-formula} we define Hirzebruch surfaces, the enumerative invariants we are interested in, and state the main result (Theorem \ref{main formula}).
+In Section \ref{sec-formula} we define Hirzebruch surfaces, and the enumerative invariants we are interested in.
 We recall basic tropical definitions in Section \ref{sec:basic geotrop}, and state a Correspondence Theorem (Theorem \ref{thm:corres 2}) to compute $(1,1)$-relative invariants of $\Sigma_n$ in Section \ref{sec:inter trop numbers}.
 Section \ref{sec-tropenum} is devoted to the study of basic tropical enumerative geometry in $X$.
 In particular we state a second Correspondence Theorem (Theorem \ref{thm-corres}) in this setting, and prove Theorem \ref{main formula}.
 Both Correspondence Theorems are proved in Section \ref{sec-corres}.
 Section \ref{sec:rem} contains some remarks about possible extensions of our present work.
 We end this paper by giving in Appendix \ref{hirz} the tropical counterpart of Kodaira deformation of Hirzebruch surfaces.